Skip to main content

 Out of Order Execution

 Out-of-order execution is rare.
 Internally at Chef, none of our custom resources broke during our migration to unified mode.
 Instead, we discovered a few cases in which custom resource code was intended to run in order, but Chef Infra Client executed it out of order.
-In these cases, unified mode fixed errors instead of introducing bugs.
+In these cases, Unified Mode fixed errors instead of introducing bugs.

 Troubleshooting Unified Mode